RoelandSalij/ux-theming/README.md

 1.)
 Download the latest release (ZIP-file) [here](https://github.com/JelteMX/ux-grunt-theming/releases). **Do NOT download the source files, but choose Gulp.zip or Grunt.zip**

 2.)
-Unzip in your project root folder
+Unzip the zip file in your project root folder so that package.json and package.xml end up in your root folder.

 3.)
 Open a terminal and go to your project root folder.